Esri/arcgis-dijit-sample-js/README.md

 [View Demo](http://esri.github.com/arcgis-dijit-sample-js/)

 ## Instructions
 See the powerpoint in the root directory for more information.
-This demo theater was presented at the 2013 Developer Summit in Palm Springs CA.
+This demo theater was presented at the 2014 Esri User Conference in San Diego CA.

  [New to Github?
 Get started here.](https://github.com/)